-Of the first five Presidents of the United States, four of them were Virginians: George Washington, Thomas Jefferson, James Madison, and James Monroe.
+Of the first 5 presidents of the United States, 4 of them were Virginians: George Washington, Thomas Jefferson, James Madison, and James Monroe.
 Today many of the birthplaces, homes, and burial sites of these legendary men can be visited across the state.
 The most recognizable of these sites is Monticello, Thomas Jefferson’s home.
 It’s the image on the back of the United States nickel.
-Trekaroo families love the special guided tours geared towards families.
+Trekaroo families love the special guided tours that are great for kids.
 The guides go out of their way to sit children down and tell stories of Thomas Jefferson’s life at Monticello.
-They even use plenty of props to keep little hands busy.

-There is also much for children to learn at Mount Vernon, the 18th century home of George Washington.
+There is also much for children to learn at Mount Vernon, the 18th century home of George Washington situated on the Potomac River.
 George’s step-granddaughter Nelly can be found roaming the grounds ready to chat about life at Mount Vernon.
 There is also a special hands-on section of the museum with a dollhouse modeled after the famous house.

-These two famous houses should top any family’s itinerary.
+These 2 famous houses should top any family’s itinerary.
 However, there are so many more Virginia attractions available for families learning about our founding fathers.
-A good place to start is in Family-Friendly Historic Charlottesville also home to James Monroe’s Highland.
+A good place to start is in Family-Friendly Historic Charlottesville, also home to James Monroe’s Highland.

 There are dozens of historic Virginia attractions for families that offer opportunities to experience history across the state.
 But, there is still no place better to immerse yourself in history than Williamsburg.
 Colonial Williamsburg, Jamestown Settlement, and the American Revolution Museum at Yorktown all offer living history experiences and are among Trekaroo’s Top 10 Things for Families to Do in Williamsburg.